 "There are many things that I think are great about taking lessons from Meghann, but there are three elements that I especially appreciate.
 First, in each lesson, she is prepared with and models a number of techniques or strategies for me that I should/can do differently to improve my singing.
 And they’re working!
 Second, following the lesson, she emails a brief review of the lesson, including reminders that make this a great home-practice tool.
 Finally, although she is a serious and dedicated teacher, she laughs readily and puts humor into her examples and/or demonstrations.
 Often those pearls are what help me the most.
 I love taking lessons from Meghann!" ~ Sharon Popp

-Meghann has had the honor of performing Boulez's Improvisation sur Mallarmé with the Palimpsest Ensemble under the baton of Steven Schick, the role of Micäela in Bizet's Carmen under the direction of Nicole Paiement and Brian Staufenbiel, Elmire in Kirk Meacham's Tartuffe, Socrate in Erik Satie's Socrate, and the soprano soloist in Haydn's Lord Nelson Mass among others.
+Meghann had the honor of performing Boulez's Improvisation sur Mallarmé with the Palimpsest Ensemble under the baton of Steven Schick, the role of Micäela in Bizet's Carmen under the direction of Nicole Paiement and Brian Staufenbiel, Elmire in Kirk Meacham's Tartuffe, Socrate in Erik Satie's Socrate, and the soprano soloist in Haydn's Lord Nelson Mass among others.
 She has worked with many talented new music composers to premier cutting edge vocal works in San Francisco and San Diego.
-In addition to her interest in new music and opera, Meghann has a deep love of baroque music which she fostered while working under the auspices of harpsichordist JungHae Kim and members of the Alexander String Quartet.
-She has also dabbled in theater as a composer, performer, and actor: in 2014 she was hired by The La Jolla Playhouse to create and perform music for Suzette Who Set To Sea, an original production in which she also acted.
+In addition to her interest in new music and opera, Meghann has a deep love of Early Music which she fostered while working under the auspices of harpsichordist JungHae Kim and members of the Alexander String Quartet.
+She has dabbled in theater as a composer, performer, and actor: in 2014 she was hired by The La Jolla Playhouse to create and perform music for Suzette Who Set To Sea, an original production in which she also acted.